You may be asking yourself, does Disney World have Single Rider Lines?

-A Single Rider line is a dedicated queue for people who are traveling alone or for small groups who don’t mind being split up to ride.
+The Disney World Single Rider Line is a dedicated queue for people who are traveling alone or for small groups who don’t mind being split up to ride.

-If it’s your first time on a new attraction, we would not suggest getting into the Single Rider line because you won’t know the entire story line of the ride.
+If it’s your first time on a new attraction, I would not suggest getting into the Single Rider Line because you won’t know the entire story line of the ride.

-On the other hand, if you’ve been on a ride like Expedition Everest at Disney’s Animal Kingdom Theme Park multiple times and you just want to get to the ride faster, the Single Rider line is the way to go.
+On the other hand, if you’ve been on a ride like Expedition Everest at Disney’s Animal Kingdom Theme Park multiple times and you just want to get to the ride faster, the Single Rider Line is the way to go.

-You should also know that just because a ride has a Single Rider line doesn’t necessarily mean you should use it.
+You should also know that just because a ride has a Single Rider Line doesn’t necessarily mean you should use it.

-Often times for attractions like Rock ’n’ Roller Coaster at Disney’s Hollywood Studios, the Single Rider line can be just as long or longer than the regular stand-by line.
+Often times for attractions like Rock ’n’ Roller Coaster at Disney’s Hollywood Studios, the Single Rider Line can be just as long or longer than the regular stand-by line.

 ORDER NOW to secure your Walt Disney World theme park ticket!
 GET MY TICKETS.

-Who can use the Single Rider line?
+Who can use the Single Rider Line at Disney World?

 They are not an extra charge, and even if you’re not traveling as an actual single rider, the Cast Members at the entrance to the queue aren’t going to stop you.